 Greg Maio studies human values.
-He’s a professor of psychology at the University of Bath in Wales.
-He also co-wrote the popular textbook, The Psychology of Attitudes and Attitude Change, and in 2016, his own book came out called The Psychology of Human Values.
+He’s a professor of psychology at the University of Bath in England.* He also co-wrote the popular textbook, The Psychology of Attitudes and Attitude Change, and in 2016, his own book came out called The Psychology of Human Values.
 In our conversation, he shares his work on what values are and why they’re so important.
 We talk about when values guide or choices (and when they don’t), how people have a hard time articulating their values, and how we can design interventions around the values that people can come together on.

 Some things we mention in this episode:

 - What are values?
 (See this useful online article by Dr. Maio.)

 - How do values work and how has the science on this evolved? (see Maio, 2010)

 - How values can act as “truisms” that make them hard to defend (Maio & Olson, 1998; Bernard, Maio, & Olson, 2003; 2005)

 - Values can contribute unity on otherwise divisive issues (e.g., Wolf, Haddock, Manstead, & Maio, 2020)

 When the going gets tough, it’s worth asking yourself.
 What are your core values?
 In the grand scheme, are you living in line with your personal values or not?
 And although one person might prioritize some values more than another person, it’s also the case that a whole group of people in a culture might be guided by somewhat different values than people in another culture.
 But what are values, exactly?
 Like, I like pizza, but that’s not one of my core values, right?
 I mean, maybe, but probably not.
 And okay, I value authenticity, and that does feel like a value, but what does it actually mean that I value authenticity and why do I value authenticity?
 Sure, it means that I’ll come to admire someone more when they present themselves authentically, but why do I care, and why should you?